bnb-chain/tss/README.md

 ### In LAN setting

 Nodes can connected to each other directly without setting bootstrap and relay server.
-But host(ip)&port of expectedPeers should be configured.

-Refer to `setup_without_bootstrap.sh` to see how LAN direct connection can be used.
+We have 3 layers of bootstrapping session to help nodes connect with each other within a LAN
+1. ssdp - started before 2 (raw tcp bootstrapping), node advertise their listen addr and moniker and record others.
+This is not encrypted.
+2. raw tcp bootstrapping - node connect with each other via raw tcp to communicate their libp2pid, moniker, listen address.
+This is encrypted with channel id and channel password.
+3. libp2p - node share signers/whether it is new party in regroup via formal libp2p
+Note: keygen and regroup would relies on 1,2,3.
+But sign only relies on 3, which means the sign can achieved in WAN (with bootstrap server's help)